pawelos231/Blog-szti/README.md

 ## Introduction

 Welcome to the documentation for our Fullstack TypeScript Blog, developed using the Next.js framework!
 This project was initiated to deepen our knowledge of full-stack development in TypeScript and to leverage the powerful features of Next.js.
-As developers, we acknowledge that the design might not be as visually appealing as a professional website, but we are proud of our efforts and the valuable lessons we have learned along the way.
+As a developer, i acknowledge that the design might not be as visually appealing as a professional website, but i focused more on technical aspects.

-The primary objective of this blog is to facilitate the learning process, and we intend to keep updating it with new features as we continue to explore and experiment with different technologies and techniques.
+The primary objective of this blog is to facilitate the learning process, and i intend to keep updating it with new features as i continue to explore and experiment with different technologies and techniques.

 ## Features